ampleforth/AIPs/AIPs/aip-5.md

 **_The "Mirroring" Solution_**

-To address this, let’s observe that:
+To address this, let's observe that:
 * <code>For every scaling factor S, there exists an inverse scaling factor S<sup>-1</sup> such that S * S<sup>-1</sup> = 1</code>

 And let’s also observe that: